• Skip to primary navigation

 Deer-resistant, Drought-tolerant, Flowers, Heat-tolerant, Low maintenance, Native Plants, Shade Areas, Vines

-Purple passionflower, also known as maypop, is a relatively quick-growing, perennial, herbaceous vine in the Passifloraceae family.
-You can find this native vine growing throughout the Southeast from Texas to Kansas up to Pennsylvania and down to Florida.
-In Mississippi, I’ve often seen it in pastures or open fields.
-It’s a great addition to an …
+Purple passionflower (Passiflora incarnata), also known as maypop, is a relatively quick-growing, perennial, herbaceous vine in the Passifloraceae family.
+You can find this native vine growing throughout the Southeast from Texas to Kansas, up to Pennsylvania, and down to Florida.
+In the southeastern U.S., I’ve often seen it growing naturally in …

 Salvia Flowers Attract Butterflies and Hummingbirds